Tax Lien Subordination

 The Notice of Federal Tax Lien being filed prematurely or in a way that does not follow IRS procedures.

 You have an installment agreement that will satisfy the tax debt for which the lien was imposed and the agreement did not require the filing of a Notice of Federal Tax Lien.

 A Direct Debit Installment Agreement was made.

 Collection of the owed taxes is made possible due to Withdrawal.

 Withdrawal is in the best interest of the taxpayer and the government.

-The first circumstance that can allow for Withdrawal is if the tax liability has been satisfied and the lien was released.
-On top of the tax liability being satisfied and the lien being released, the applicant must also be in compliance with the last three years of tax filings and be current on estimated tax payments and federal tax deposits.
+The first circumstance allowing withdrawal is if the tax liability has been satisfied and the lien was released.
+On top of the tax liability being satisfied and the lien being released, the applicant must also comply with the last three years of tax filings and be current on estimated tax payments and federal tax deposits.